 When you are viewing or editing a sprint, you can click the Add to Board icon on the card added into the Sprint Scope.
 The Add to Board icon will be available to cards currently in the backlog only.

-On clicking, shows up smart lanes and lanes belonging to each smart lane.
-Click the required lane to which you want to move the card.
+On clicking, shows up lanes and its column.
+Click the required lane and its respective column to which you want to move the card.

 After adding the card, it will no longer show the Add to Board icon for that card, indicating that the card is already added to the board.